 Graduate Student Mentor: Savannah Bergquist

 The introduction of machine learning approaches for prediction in health research has the potential to provide improved insights.
 Historically, these questions have been addressed using parametric regression.
+Machine learning methods aim to smooth over the data, possibly making fewer assumptions than standard parametric regression techniques.
 Ensembling allows researchers to combine multiple algorithms to build an optimal prediction function.
-In this project, students will explore publicly available data sets and implement ensembling using existing R packages.
+In this project, students will explore publicly available health data sets and implement machine learning and ensembling algorithms for prediction using existing R packages

 Controversy in Pharmacogenomics